Is the electronic signature secure? Yes!

 - Finally, entering the date and time is important as it makes it possible, for example, to make sure that the acceptance period of a promise to purchase or counter-proposal is respected in order to make it legally binding between the parties.

 Note that a document or form may be signed using an entirely electronic process or a mixed process; for example, one of the parties could hand-sign the documents while the other party signs electronically.

 However, an exclusive brokerage contract for the sale or purchase of a chiefly residential immovable containing less than 5 dwellings cannot be signed using a mixed process.

 Let’s take the following example:

 - A broker represents a couple to sell their property and one of the spouses is outside the province.
 The broker and one of the two clients, i.e. the spouse who is in Quebec, meet and sign a brokerage contract by hand.
 Subsequently, this contract is digitized and sent to the other client to sign it electronically.
 The broker gives this last copy to each of the two clients.

 This practice is not acceptable, since the remittance of a contract signed by using a mixed process cannot be considered as a duplicate.
 It is a copy.

 Section 25 of the Real Estate Brokerage Act states that the real estate broker must give a duplicate of the contract to the client, i.e. a copy containing the original signatures of the parties or signatures that were authenticated according to an electronic signature protocol.

 For any questions concerning the use of electronic signatures, please contact the Info OACIQ information centre.

-Learn more about the obligations of real estate and mortgage brokers by checking the What’s a professional authorized by the OACIQ? page.
+Learn more about the obligations of real estate brokers by checking the What’s a professional authorized by the OACIQ? page.